WHO WE SERVE

-LoveU2Pieces provides support to the St. Louis autism community, and is committed to helping families with children who are high-functioning on the autism spectrum.
+LoveU2Pieces provides support to the St. Louis community, and is committed to supporting neurodivergent children and teens requiring minimal support.

-We help your child build and practice skills in a safe, supportive, and understanding environment.
-LoveU2Pieces works with individuals ages three to 17 to develop self-awareness, awareness of others, and effective coping strategies for self-regulation and social interaction.
+We help children and teens build and practice skills in a safe, supportive, and understanding environment.
+LoveU2Pieces works with individuals ages three to 17 to develop confidence, self-awareness, awareness of others, and effective coping strategies for self-regulation and social interaction.

 Programs & Services

 LoveU2Pieces Groups develop social and emotional skills critical to building healthy relationships through direct teaching, practice, and ongoing feedback.
 In addition to building skills, confidence is a key benefit to our children and teens.
 Groups are formed based upon age and social skill level and meet once a week, for 8 weeks.

 Facilitated by Mandi Heiser-Fisher, MA